LLM/Agent-as-Data-Analyst: A Survey: INTRODUCTION

-\textbf{LLM/Agent for Data Analysis Evolution.} As shown in Figure 1, the technological evolution of LLM-powered Data Analysis Agents can be summarized along five key dimensions, each corresponding to the design goals of a unified data analysis agent.
+\textbf{LLM/Agent for Data Analysis Evolution.} As shown in Figure 1, the technological evolution of LLM-powered Data Analysis Agents can be summarized along four key dimensions, each corresponding to the design goals of a unified data analysis agent.

+$\bullet$ \textit{\underline{From Closed World to Open World.}} Initially, agents are predominantly tailored to domain-specific tasks and types(e.g., financial or industry analysis).
+The trend is toward general-purpose agents capable of analyzing diverse and real-world data (e.g., documents, videos), lowering user entry barriers.

+$\bullet$ \textit{\underline{From Rigid Tool Coupling to Flexible Tools.}} Traditional agents rely on tightly integrated, framework-specific tools.
+The evolution favors decoupled architectures, where LLMs can leverage arbitrary toolsets, enhancing flexibility and adaptability in diverse analytical contexts.

-$\bullet$ \textit{\underline{From Literal to Semantic.}} Early LLM-powered data analysis agents primarily assist data analysis by generating executable code or domain-specific languages (DSLs).
-Their evolution has shifted toward leveraging semantic understanding to derive analytical results directly, reducing the need for intermediary procedural steps.
+$\bullet$ \textit{\underline{From Basic Literal Analysis to Semantic Supported Analysis.}} Conventional analysis methods primarily operate at the literal level and lack the ability to reason over the semantic content embedded within data.
+The evolution has shifted toward leveraging semantic reasoning, abstraction, or contextual understanding to derive analytical results.

-$\bullet$ \textit{\underline{From Modality-Specific to Modality-Hybrid.}} Initial data analysis agents are limited to analyzing a single type of data.
-The current trend emphasizes the integration of multiple data modalities, enabling agents to perform coordinated analyses across heterogeneous data.